No.1/ The ART of life

 -Toko-pa Turner

 Have you ever felt like you wanted to express something?
-Be creative and bold?
+Like you wanted to be creative and bold?
 And yet, something kept holding you back.
-Feelings of shame, of not being ‘good enough’ at creating, or of having to meet someone else’s expectations…?
+Feelings of shame, of not being ‘good enough’, fear of being labelled childish or of having to meet someone else’s expectations…?

-The Creative therapy is stimulating on many levels and it’s because it tends to this innate drive of ours to create or recreate ourselves.
-Through creative therapies, we activate almost all of our senses, mostly touch, vision, smell and hearing.
+Creative therapy is stimulating on many levels and it’s because it tends to this innate drive of ours to create or recreate ourselves.
+Through creative therapies, we activate all of our senses, mostly touch, vision, smell and hearing.
 The process of creation can bring about a feeling of pleasure, beauty, and inspiration, stimulating thoughts and emotions through imagery, colours, and shapes.
-The act of making something with your own hands brings about an incredible satisfaction, a sense of self-agency.
-It’s a way of becoming the author of your own narrative.
+The act of making something with our own hands brings about an incredible satisfaction, a sense of self-agency.
+It’s a way of becoming the author of our own life’s narratives.

 Art therapy has its origins in the Jungian approach to psychotherapy, which looks at the psyche through a depth psychological lens.
 In the 1930s Jung discovered in his psychotherapeutic practice that occasional painting or drawing helped his clients express certain things that they have not yet been able to grasp or consciously express.
 Realizing the potential of this practice, he began including it into his sessions and also discovered his own fondness of drawing to help him process the experiences he made during sessions.

-There are many different ways how to apply creative therapies for self-reflection and deeper understanding.
-In nature-based creative therapy you’ll likely be immersed in nature or working with natural materials.
+There are many different ways how creative therapies can be applied for self-reflection and deeper understanding.
+In nature-based creative therapy you’ll experience sessions where together with the therapist you’ll be immersed in nature or working with natural materials.
 The session might be held outside where you’re invited to engage with the elements around you.
 Or you might be encouraged to create with stones, shells, feathers, twigs, leaves, or clay.
 It can be a session of land art, where you create a sculpture or a mandala.
 It can also be the process of making your own colours from food waste, plants, or rock pigments foraged prior to the session.

-Through somatic art therapy you’ll experience what it’s like feeling truly connected to our body, while bringing this internal experience out into the world through, for example, drawing or painting.
+Through somatic art therapy you’ll experience what it’s like feeling truly connected to your body, while bringing this internal experience out into the external world through, for example, somatic drawing or painting.
 It is a practice of embodying the qualities that we want to nourish and represent, such as confidence, self-love, and authenticity.